Blog Banner SVG

 • Mandatory Incorporation: OPCs must be registered with the Ministry of Corporate Affairs (MCA).

-• Compliance Requirements: OPCs follow fewer regulatory requirements than private limited companies, but must file annual returns and maintain accounts.
+• Compliance Requirements: OPCs follow fewer regulatory requirements than private limited companies, but must file annual returns (AOC-4 and MGT-7A) and maintain accounts.

-Before deciding on a business feature, it’s crucial to understand the One Person Company Advantages and Disadvantages.
+Before deciding on a business feature, it’s crucial to understand the pros and cons of a One Person Company.

 Advantages of a One Person Company in India